 Route4Me routing software enables you to fine-tune your delivery routes so you can keep abreast of demand, order fulfillment, and late deliveries.

 5. Dispatch the Planned Routes to Delivery Drivers

 Now that you’ve got your optimized routes, you can assign delivery drivers to each planned route.
-Route4Me allows you to not only dispatch routes to drivers but also to send the planned routes straight to their route planner apps.
+Route4Me allows you to dispatch routes to drivers and send the planned routes straight to their route planner apps.
 What’s more, the Route4Me iOS and Android route planner apps enable delivery drivers to:

 - Use the voice GPS navigation to get turn-by-turn driving directions